 - Class I recalls are reserved for cases where the product is violative (violates FDA regulations) and the issue can have serious consequences or death to humans or animals.

 - Class II recalls are violative and may cause harm but are less likely to cause death.

 - Class III recalls may not be a health risk but are used when the violation is significant enough for FDA to want action taken.

 The most common recall event for food is undeclared allergens, the majority of which are Class I recalls.
 Other common but serious food recalls involve Listeria, salmonella, and E. coli.
 Plastic and metal contamination is a common Class II event.

 Drug and dietary supplement common recall reasons include contamination, mislabeling, adverse reaction, defective product, and incorrect potency.
 Recalls in the medical device arena have shifted in recent years as technology has become more sophisticated.
 Software-related recalls have become very prevalent, followed by mislabeling and quality issues.

 How Does a Recall Occur?

-Most recalls are initiated by the manufacturer themselves.
-Typically, they coordinate these recall events with FDA or other governmental agencies.
+Most recalls are initiated by manufacturers or distributors.
+Typically, they coordinate these voluntary recall events with FDA or other governmental agencies.
 It is in a company’s best interest to keep regulatory authorities informed once the need for a recall has been determined.
 FDA, for example, has certain reporting obligations depending on the issue and the product.